lllyasviel/Fooocus/readme.md

 1. It will download [default models](#models) to the folder "Fooocus\models\checkpoints" given different presets.
 You can download them in advance if you do not want automatic download.
 2. Note that if you use inpaint, at the first time you inpaint an image, it will download [Fooocus's own inpaint control model from here](https://huggingface.co/lllyasviel/fooocus_inpaint/resolve/main/inpaint_v26.fooocus.patch) as the file "Fooocus\models\inpaint\inpaint_v26.fooocus.patch" (the size of this file is 1.28GB).

 After Fooocus 2.1.60, you will also have `run_anime.bat` and `run_realistic.bat`.
-They are different model presets (and requires different models, but thet will be automatically downloaded).
+They are different model presets (and requires different models, but that will be automatically downloaded).
 [Check here for more details](https://github.com/lllyasviel/Fooocus/discussions/679).

 ![image](https://github.com/lllyasviel/Fooocus/assets/19834515/d386f817-4bd7-490c-ad89-c1e228c23447)